 Commission New Works

 Deer Creek Chorale has commissioned new works since 2013.
-A Dedication by John Rutter and Someday is Today by Andre Thomas were part of a consortium* sponsored by the organization Chorus America*.
+A Dedication by John Rutter, Someday is Today by Andre Thomas and Roots by Ola Gjielo were part of a consortium* sponsored by the organization Chorus America*.
 As a result of our participation, we premiered the works in Maryland and received multiple copies of the pre-published octavi*.

-Accomplished composer Daniel McDavitt is composing an Anniversary work supporting Alzheimer’s awareness to premier at the DCC Music and Memory concert on April 30th in Kraushaar Auditorium at Goucher College.
+Accomplished composer Daniel McDavitt composed an anniversary work supporting Alzheimer’s awareness that premiered at the DCC Music and Memory concert on April 30, 2017 in Kraushaar Auditorium at Goucher College.
+He also composed From Mountain to Forest to River that premiered at our Spring 2022 concert Darkness to Light, also held at Kraushaar Auditorium at Goucher College.

 In 2012 –